Andrew Jameson, Lord Ardwall: Life

-Born at Ayr on 5 July 1845, he was eldest son of Alexandra, daughter of Alexander Colquhoun Campbell of Barnhill, Dumbartonshire and her husband, Andrew Jameson, sheriff of Aberdeen.
+Born at Ayr on 5 July 1845, he was eldest son of Alexandra, daughter of Alexander Colquhoun Campbell of Barnhill, Dunbartonshire and her husband, Andrew Jameson, sheriff of Aberdeen.
 Educated at Edinburgh Academy, he graduated with an MA from the University of St Andrews in 1865.
 He then attended the University of Edinburgh, and on 19 May 1870 he passed at the Scottish bar, where he gradually built up a practice.

 In 1882 Jameson was appointed junior counsel to the department of woods and forests.
 On 27 April 1886 he was made sheriff of Roxburgh, Berwick and Selkirk.
 Having taken part in politics as a Liberal Unionist, he received from Lord Salisbury's government in 1890 the office of sheriff of Ross, Cromarty and Sutherland on 28 November 1890, and became sheriff of Perthshire on 27 October 1891.

 On the resignation of Henry Moncreiff, 2nd Baron Moncreiff, Jameson was raised to the bench, on 6 January 1905, with the title of Lord Ardwall.
 In the same year he was made an honorary LLD of the University of St Andrews.
 After an illness of about six months he died, at 14 Moray Place, Edinburgh, on 21 November 1911, and was buried at Anwoth in Kirkcudbrightshire.